benplehn/RunFlow/apps/api/README.md

 ### Training Plans

 - `POST /me/training-plans/generate`: Generates and saves a full training plan (Plan -> Weeks -> Sessions) in a single atomic transaction.

+### Sessions (Run Tracking)

+- `POST /me/sessions`: Use this to **start** a new tracking session.
+Returns a session ID.
+- `PATCH /me/sessions/:id`: Use this to **update** status (e.g. `completed`) or save summary metrics (distance, duration).
+- `POST /me/sessions/:id/points`: Use this to **ingest** high-frequency GPS/HR data points in batches.

+### Integrations (Strava)

+- `GET /integrations/strava/auth-url`: Returns the correct OAuth redirection URL to Strava.
+- `POST /integrations/strava/exchange`: Handles the authorization code exchange, saves tokens securely, and starts an initial sync.
+- `POST /integrations/strava/sync`: Manually triggers a background synchronization of activity data.